NielsMasdorp/Speculum-Android/README.md

 ###Other languages and dictionaries
 I have not experimented with this, however it is possible to create your own dictionary file.
 Please refer to the [CMU Sphinx tutorial](http://cmusphinx.sourceforge.net/wiki/tutorial).

-How do I use this
-====

-1. Clone project in Android Studio
-2. Make nescessary adjustments for your device
-3. Run on device or generate .APK
-4. Turn on "Stay Awake" in Developer Options on your device

 How I made my mirror
 ====